Written by Anthony Granziol

 When academic writing is discussed, objectivity usually crops up.
 Researchers are expected to perform their research in a way that prevents bias, undue influence, and incorrect results.
 That can mean blinding research subjects from other subjects, preventing observers from having certain information about their subjects (e.g., age, gender, race, political affiliation), and even taking the person writing the final report out of the phrasing so the information presented is not treated as an opinion.

-How important is it to remove the first person in academic writing?
-This article will look at whether the first or third person should be used when writing academically.
+But how important is it to remove the first person in academic writing?
 You may be surprised by just how much the answer depends on the context of what is being written.

-The Case against Using the First Person in Academic Writing
+Should Using the First Person in Academic Writing Be Avoided?

 The problem that most schools and publishers have with the third person in academic writing is one of voice, specifically the passive voice.
 Using the first person in academic writing practically guarantees the active voice will be used, since we seldom refer to ourselves passively.
 Nathan Sheffield pointed this out with an example for the Duke Graduate School's Scientific Writing Resource that is summarized here.